Aortic Disease Questions

 Call 1-888-287-1082 at our Cardiovascular Patient Care Center and we'll take care of you.

-Will my insurance cover treatment for my aortic disease at UMHS?
+Will my insurance cover treatment for my aortic disease at Michigan Medicine?

 How can the Cardiovascular Patient Care Center help me coordinate care and appointments?

-Give us a call and we can help you with scheduling and talking to our team of doctors, as well as logistics like planning your travel and hotel accommodations.
+Give us a call at 1-888-287-1082 and we can help you with scheduling and talking to our team of doctors.
+We can also help answer questions about your travel and hotel plans.
 We are here to make your care as seamless as possible, and give you a single point of contact for any questions or concerns.

 If you do make an appointment, we will need to collect the following information from you in order to make your visit as productive as possible: